Worm: History

 In taxonomy, "worm" refers to an obsolete grouping, Vermes, used by Carl Linnaeus and Jean-Baptiste Lamarck for all non-arthropod invertebrate animals, now seen to be polyphyletic.
 In 1758, Linnaeus created the first hierarchical classification in his Systema Naturae.
 In his original scheme, the animals were one of three kingdoms, divided into the classes of Vermes, Insecta, Pisces, Amphibia, Aves, and Mammalia.
 Since then the last four have all been subsumed into a single phylum, the Chordata, while his Insecta (which included the crustaceans and arachnids) and Vermes have been renamed or broken up.
 The process was begun in 1793 by Lamarck, who called the Vermes une espèce de chaos (a sort of chaos) (Note: The prefix une espèce de is pejorative.) and split the group into three new phyla, worms, echinoderms, and polyps (which contained corals and jellyfish).
 By 1809, in his Philosophie Zoologique, Lamarck had created 9 phyla apart from vertebrates (where he still had 4 phyla: mammals, birds, reptiles, and fish) and molluscs, namely cirripedes, annelids, crustaceans, arachnids, insects, worms, radiates, polyps, and infusorians.
-Chordates are remarkably wormlike by ancestry.